Sinetheta/solidus_searchkick/README.md

 ElasticSearch DSL
 -----------------
 There are times where even the power of Searchkick will not be enough to get you the results you need from ElasitcSearch.
-In these cases, you can use the full power of the ElasticSearch DSL by passing in `query` param.
+In these cases, you can use the full power of the ElasticSearch DSL by passing in the `query` param.

 ```
 query = {